invoiceninja/invoiceninja.github.io/source/en/user-guide.md

 | Linux   | [Download](https://snapcraft.io/invoiceninja)                                  |
 | Windows | [Download](https://www.microsoft.com/en-us/p/invoice-ninja/9n3f2bbcfdr6)       |

-Of course we also provide a fantastic web application which can be found [here](https://invoicing.co).
-If you prefer a interface similar to our V4, you can use our React application [here](https://app.invoicing.co).
+Of course we also provide a fantastic web application which can be found [here](https://app.invoicing.co).
 No matter which device you use, your data will be kept in sync and up to date!

 ## Initial setup